Sunday, June 8, 2025

 Over the winter the crew stayed busy on a few important projects.
 About a dozen trees and stumps were removed in preparation for cartpath paving.
 Paving begins between the end of April and early May.
 Paving will be near 10 tee, 11 tee, 12 tee, and 6 tee.
 When ground firms up more path work will be done near tees 3, 7, 8, and 17.
 The pond was dredged to remove silt and cattail build-up.
 A pocket of cattails were left behind to knock down sediment and aid in nutrient absorption.
 This helps keep odors down as the pond heats up over the summer.
 Until the pond can be remodeled, dredging will need to occur every 3-5 years to keep pace with the silt incursion from the Ag operation to our east.

 A final solution for the pond is in the works and there are preliminary drawings by Barry Jordan Golf Design being considered.
-We're mulling over ideas that best suit the course not only financially, but in sustainability/maintenance, and player strategy.
+We're mulling over ideas that best suit the course not only financially, but in sustainability/maintenance and shot strategy.

 The silt that was dredged from the pond was unable to be hauled away due to deeper than expected snow pack.
 I've opted to leave it in place, grass it over and keep it mowed at rough height for the summer.
 It will be used as a fill source for future projects.